BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 Geometry menu
 ^^^^^^^^^^^^^
+.. _GeometryMenuSubsection:

-The :guilabel:`Geometry` menu includes all functions regarding the geometry application for parts from the assembly. *aRT*\ ist's functionality regarding "Geometry Manipulation" (→ *Union, Intersection, Difference, Arrange* and *Pick Destination*) for creating and arranging more complicated parts are described more in-depth in the separate chapter.
+The :guilabel:`Geometry` menu includes all functions regarding the geometry application for parts from the assembly. |artist|'s functionality regarding "Geometry Manipulation" (→ *Union, Intersection, Difference, Arrange* and *Pick Destination*) for creating and arranging more complicated parts are described more in-depth in the separate chapter.

 .. _guiGeometryMenu:
 .. figure:: pictures/gui-menu-geometry.png